One Man’s Addiction Started a Revolution in Recovery

 - Taking Inventory: This step asks people to take an unflinching inventory of their lives and how they are currently living.

-- Admissions: This part of the program demands that those who are in recovery admit their failings to themselves, to God, and at least one other person.
+- Admissions: This part of the program demands that those who are in recovery admit their failings to themselves, to God, and to at least one other person.

 - Readiness: Those in recovery are asked to prepare themselves for the possibility of having their character defects removed.